 Most people traveling to Japan only use Uber for airport trips.
 As you analyze your Japan travel budget, keep in mind that you can definitely find more cost-effective ways of getting around the city besides Uber.
 Benefit from local knowledge—locals in Japan can give tips on the easiest (and most budget-friendly) ways to get to-and-from the airport.

 Ubers in Japan are few and costly, which might explain why they’re not exactly a crowd favorite.
-Uber is pretty much only found in the capital and our Heroes living there can tell you that it doesn’t stand much a chance since Tokyo already has cheaper and more efficient transportation alternatives, like taxis and metros.
+Use local advice to save money—locals living in Japan tell us most cities have cheaper and more efficient transportation alternatives, like taxis and metros.

 Traveling in Tokyo is made easy with a variety of options.
-There is an underground metro system that provides rapid transit, but most people use taxis to get around.
+There is an underground metro system that provides rapid transit, and many people use taxis to get around.
 Locals tell us that taxi culture is big in Japan—you'll notice that taxi drivers dress formally, often sporting white gloves.
 Taking a taxi is an easy, convenient option, especially if it’s your first time in Tokyo.
-Talk to one of our travel gurus to figure out what the best travel option is for you.

 JR Passes can be used on bullet trains

-Japanese bullet trains, or Shinkansen in Japanese, are not only high-speed trains but the fastest in the world.
-So, it’s safe to say they’ll get you where you need to go in no time.
-If this is your first time in Japan, we’d say this is a uniquely Japanese experience you can’t miss—so make sure to buy a Japanese Rail Pass (discounted tickets just for travelers) and all aboard!
+Japanese bullet trains, or shinkansen in Japanese, aren't just high-speed—they're the fastest in the world.
+It’s safe to say they’ll take you where you want to go in no time.
+If this is your first time in Japan, a ride on a bullet train is a uniquely Japanese experience you can’t miss—so make sure to buy a Japanese Rail Pass (discounted tickets just for travelers) and all aboard!
 You can even buy your JR Pass online before your trip.